 Sailing around the island of Mljet

-15 NM sailing NW from Dubrovnik discover one of the most beautiful and forested Adriatic islands – Mljet island.
-It covers the surface of 98.01 km² and has a population of around 1 100 people.
+15 NM sailing NW from Dubrovnik discovers one of the most beautiful and forested Adriatic islands – Mljet island.
+It covers a surface of 98.01 km² and has a population of around 1 100 people.

 Untouched nature, the island's mysticism, olive groves, vineyards, and rich forests are ideal places to research the rich flora and fauna.
-For all wanderers in search of a peaceful enjoy in the pristine beauty of the natural surroundings, Mljet island should be on the bucket list.
+For all wanderers in search of peaceful enjoyment in the pristine beauty of the natural surroundings, Mljet Island should be on the bucket list.

 National Park Mljet makes up most of the island, and there are several villages, two saltwater lakes – Veliko and Malo jezero, and a Benedictine monastery on the island of St. Mary.

-The St Mary's island is easily reachable by taking boat line leaving once an hour in summer, from Pristanište, Mali Most or Soline.
-Alternately, you can rent a sea kayak or small rowing canoe and easily paddle there in about 40 minutes.
+St Mary's Island is easily reachable by taking a boat line leaving once an hour in summer, from Pristanište, Mali Most, or Soline.
+Alternatively, you can rent a sea kayak or small rowing canoe and easily paddle there in about 40 minutes.